rajthampi/NorthwindOracleDatabase/README.md

 -2.
 Use Oracle SQL Developer.
 Open, inspect and execute to create the objects -3.
 All the procedures return ref_cursors, adjust your application accordingly or change the procedure for your preferred returned values.

+# Date: 21.07.2024

+Two SQL files added, one for Oracle database 19c and the other one for 11G
+## Instructions

+-1.
+Users with 11G or 12c/18c database should use the NorthWind11G.dmp for importing the schema.